mzchen14/algolia-movies/SampleAnswers.md

 Hi George,

+Welcome to the world of search engines!
 I would be happy to help you define these concepts:

 In broad terms, an index would be a directory of sorts and records would be the data entries in said index.
 An related analogy would be a phone book being an index and each phone number within the book being a record.